chrisshayan/vietnamworks/employer-api-docs/README.md

 In order to publish on behalf of a Vietnamworks Employer account, you will need an access token.
 An access token grants limited access to a user’s account.
 We offer to acquire an access token by browser-based OAuth authentication.

-Unless there is a compelling reason, you should use browser-based authentication.

 ### 2.1.
 Browser-based authentication

-First you must contact to [Vietnamworks](http://www.vietnamworks.com/contact-us)  to register an application.
+To be able to use these APIs you will need a consumer key which you can apply for it by filling [Vietnamworks feedback form](http://www.vietnamworks.com/contact-us/feedback) and remember to choose API Consumer Key as your topic and mention your company name as well as requesting to access Employer API.
 Then we will supply you a `clientId` and and a `clientSecret` with which you may access Vietnamworks’s API.
 Each integration should have its own `clientId` and `clientSecret`.
 The `clientSecret` should be treated like a password and stored securely.

 The first step is to acquire a short term authorization code by sending the user to our authorization URL so they can grant access to your integration.